Here’s how to achieve better sleep in 2022 - NewsBreak

 CHICAGO ( NewsNation Now ) — Too much work, too much stress, and not enough sleep — sounds normal for many people.

 According to the National Library of Medicine for Biotechnology Information, between 30% and 48% of adults suffer from some form of insomnia.
-But there are ways you can achieve better and more restorative sleep in the new year.Astronomers spot up to 170 giant rogue planets floating through space
+But there are ways you can achieve better and more restorative sleep in the new year.Oklahoma governor says he has no plans to get COVID-19 booster

 Many people struggle with turning their brains off at night.
 Dr. Michael Breus, also known as the sleep doctor, said the No. 1 question patients ask him is, “How do I turn off my brain at night?”.